dell-ai-engineering/bigdlengine4cdsw/README.md

 ### spark-defaults.conf
 For both BigDL and Analytic Zoo, sample spark-defaults.conf files are provided in the corresponding folder.
 These files need to be copied to the root directory of each CDSW project.
-The files specifies the Spark parameters for the project.
-The parameters must be edited to suite the requirements for the project
+The files specify the Spark parameters for the project.
+The parameters must be edited to suit the requirements for the project.